Shivam7-1/Demonstration/README.md

          }
 Description on inheritance
 ****Inheritance
 Principle: It help to write DRY (Don't repeat Yourself) code.
-A Child class to extented to another Class
+A Child class to extented to another Class.
+And this is called as inheritance.

-Advantages: It help to do ot write same code multiple times
+Advantages: It help to do not write same code multiple times

-disadvantages: In there Two classes are depended to each other
+disadvantages: In there Two classes are depended to each other.

 Abstration